The Niche 100

 Feminist Fight ClubWorkplace Gender Activism

 Forget leaning in – put your dukes up.
 Jessica Bennett’s best-selling book gave career women the tools they needed to survive and thrive in a sexist workplace, and her website continues the teaching process.
 Now groups of women congregate in local chapters around the world to put her inspiration into practice.
+Read the full story.

 The Real Tarzann

 A reptile farm manager educates and entertains, removing the stigma around scary animals